cityofasheville/bedrock2/deploy-notes.md

 You will need AdministratorAccess command line permissions to AWS.

 Create a file `make_variables` based on `make_variables.prod`.
 Change INSTANCE to a unique name for your instance, and set the region and account info.
+The variable build_mode can be set to "std" if deploying from Linux or "sam" to use a container.
+This is needed for two Python Lambdas that need Linux native compilation targets for encryption used by the paramiko package.

 Then cd into each directory and run ```make``` commands to create the infrastructure.